 Today’s album is actually a Mixtape, organized by myself, traversing many records, trying to go through all periods from our Korean Bombshell!

-Unfortunately the translation and reading in Hangul is extremely difficult, the content of the lyrics is still an incognita, as well some of the albums where the songs came out.
-The large number of compilations, pirate and collaboration albums, contribute to make this a HARD work, but in almost all themes the year is indicated on the mp3 file.
+Unfortunately, the translation and reading in Hangul are extremely difficult, the content of the lyrics is still an incognita, as well some of the albums where the songs came out.
+A large number of compilations, pirate and collaboration albums, contribute to make this a HARD work, but in almost all themes the year is indicated on the mp3 file.

-The ‘IM’ highlights today are for: ‘No’ (아니) a megaton groove, with breakbeats, brass and an outstanding guitar swing!
-This is really infectious soul that could be covered by any funk masters, such as Earth, Wind and Fire, Tower of Power or even the pope James Brown!
-The other one is ‘Rain’ (비), one of the few that i couldn’t retrieve any info, what a pity!
-I’ve got a sentimental keen on that, a standard ballad, with Big Band accompaniment and blue finale, an instant CLASSIC!
+The ‘IM’ highlights today are for: ‘No’ (아니) a megaton groove, with breakbeats, brass, and an outstanding guitar swing!
+This is a really infectious soul that could be covered by any funk masters, such as Earth, Wind and Fire, Tower of Power or even the pope James Brown!
+The other one is ‘Rain’ (비), one of the few that I couldn’t retrieve any info, what a pity!
+I’ve got a sentimental keen on that, a standard ballad, with Big Band accompaniment and a blue finale, an instant CLASSIC!

 Lastly, don’t forget to check our special gallery selection, with some personal and rare photos.
 Phew!
 Perjalanan Yang Baik!